simensov/ml4ca/src/rl/windows_workspace/README.md

 example:
     - python .\train.py --sim 0 --exp_name experimentname --note 'Allows an explanation of e.g. the reward function so that the information is stored in the config.json file'

-    Launches simulator 0, given a certain name and a certain note.
+This launches simulator 0, given a certain name and a certain note.

 ### plot_results.py
 Plots the training progress of different experiments.

 example:
     - python .\plot_results.py '.\data\experiment\' --value AverageEpRet LossV AverageVVals Entriopy --smooth 25

-    Plots four time series of the four given logged parameters, and shows the running average of the 25 previous results.
+This plots four time series of the four given logged parameters, and shows the running average of the 25 previous results.
 The default x axis is the number of steps performed in the simulator (environment interactions), but can be changed with --xaxis Param, where Param could be e.g. Time.

 ### load_and_test.py